 In this paper we will show how to deal with such circular dependency, when a limited preemption model with fixed preemption points is adopted.
 The advantage of this model is that it is in line with the current practice adopted in critical software development [8], so that the derived results can be applied to real applications.
 We will present a method for automatically selecting the most suitable preemption points in the code of each task in order to guarantee the schedulability of the system.
-The analysis will consider on one hand the increased blocking caused by non-preemptive sections, and on the other hand the beneficial reduction of the preemption overhead.
+The analysis will consider the increased blocking caused by non-preemptive sections from one side, and the beneficial reduction of the preemption overhead from the other side.
 We will prove that the proposed algorithm is optimal when each preemption point is assumed to produce an identical overhead.
 Even if this assumption could appear rather restrictive, we introduced it to establish the mathematical background for more complex models without violating the strict page limit of this submission.
 As preliminarily shown in [31], the presented analysis can be integrated with data collected by timing analysis tools, for the handling of more realistic models with a variable preemption overhead.

-The proposed approach is general enough to be applicable to the most used scheduling algorithms, such as EDF and FP.
+The proposed approach is general enough to be applicable to the most used scheduling algorithm, like EDF and FP.
 We will show how existing results on limited preemption scheduling can be extended and integrated under a common notational model, in order to derive the necessary information for the optimal placement of preemption points.
-To comply with more general requirements, we will also analyze the case in which preemption points can be inserted only at a discrete number of points.
-This will allow our algorithm to deal with user-defined non-interruptible sections of code, as well as avoid complex protocols for access to shared resources.
-In fact, when it is possible to encapsulate each critical section within a non-preemptive region, a task will never be preempted while holding a lock, solving any mutual exclusion problem in the access to shared resources.
+To comply with more general requirements, we will analyze as well the case in which preemption points can be inserted only at a discrete number of places.
+This will allow our algorithm to deal with user-defined non-interruptible sections of code, or to avoid complex protocols for the access to shared resources.
+Indeed, when it is possible to encapsulate each critical section within a non-preemptive region, a task will never be preempted while holding a lock, solving any mutual exclusion problem in the access to shared resources.